 Time and time again, dad friends tell me stories of strangers saying, “Oh, give me the child, you’re doing it wrong!”
 They’ve had their kids taken from strollers and even right out of their arms by someone who thinks they can parent better often because the child is crying.
 This gatekeeping has to stop.

-9. We belong here as much as any mom
+9. Dads belong here as much as any mom

 Still have a problem with me being here?
 Complain to my wife.
 She’ll really appreciate your call interrupting her staff meeting.
 She’s out there making headway in corporate America for women — making her daughter and family proud — and my active parenting contributes to her being able to succeed in her career.
 (BTW, you’d like her.)

 Yeah, this parenting thing takes a whole bunch of our time.
-We’re cool with that.
+Playground dads are cool with that.
 See you soon.

 That Dad at the Park Today